ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 - Each release is a deployment of a particular version of a chart with a specific configuration
 - Create a file called `certman.yaml` in the `helm-releases` directory and paste the following YAML

+#### FYI | Helm Chart configuration | Amended Cert Manager configs

+- You may want to edit these to suit your environment

 ```yaml
     crds:
       # This option decides if the CRDs should be installed